utwente-scs/misdet-code/README.md

 ## Introduction
 Security misconfigurations are one of the biggest threats to cloud environments.
-In recent years, misconfigurations of cloud services have led to major security incidents and large scale data breaches.
+In recent years, misconfigurations of cloud services have led to major security incidents and large-scale data breaches.
 Proper configuration of identity and access management services is essential in maintaining a secure cloud environment.
 Due to the dynamic and complex nature of cloud environments, misconfigurations can be easily introduced and often go undetected for a long period of time.
 Therefore, it is critical to identify any potential misconfigurations before they can be abused.